-The RPA-18 Transportation Planning Work Program (TPWP) identifies tasks for the continued transportation planning process work for the fiscal year (FY) 2023, and will serve as the basis for funding within the fiscal year.
+The RPA-18 Transportation Planning Work Program (TPWP) identifies tasks for the continued transportation planning process work for the fiscal year (FY) 2024, and will serve as the basis for funding within the fiscal year.

-The development of a TPWP, as prescribed by guidance from the lowa DOT, is to serve as a means to promote the integration of planning coordination and to relate these activities to comprehensive planning.
+The development of a TPWP, as prescribed by guidance from the Iowa DOT, is to serve as a means to promote the integration of planning coordination and to relate these activities to the 3C process: continuing, comprehensive, and cooperative planning.

-During the development of the FY 2023 Unified Work Program (UWP), a priority setting process was used to identify programs and projects that should be included in the work program.
+During the development of the FY 2024 Transportation Planning Work Program (TPWP), a priority setting process was used to identify programs and projects that should be included in the work program.